Program overview

 Program Overview

 Administrative professionals are essential members of the healthcare community, known for their attention to detail and strong communication skills.
 The Administrative Professional: Health Services program builds on the foundational skills acquired in the Administrative Professional program.
 Students will gain knowledge in medical software systems, medical terminology, and healthcare standards and practices.
-This program not only equips students with technical skills but also enhances their problem-solving and interpersonal abilities, preparing them for the workforce.
-With a growing demand for medical administrative professionals, graduates will find ample opportunities to support hospitals in managing workflow and improving business efficiency.
+This program emphasizes practical training and workplace experience, equipping students with expert problem-solving and interpersonal skills necessary for the job market.
+With a growing demand for medical administrative professionals, graduates will be well-prepared to support hospitals in managing workflow and enhancing business efficiency.

 Program Structure